Rose-STL-Lab/cs-6140-fall-2018/index.md

-## Welcome to the project page for CS 6140 Machine Learning Fall 2018
+## Project Page for CS 6140 Machine Learning Fall 2018

-Please enjoy the amazing projects from the students and accompaning final report!
+Please enjoy the amazing projects from students and their final report!

 You can use the [editor on GitHub](https://github.com/Rose-ML-Lab/cs-6140-fall-2018/edit/master/index.md) to maintain and edit the content for this website in Markdown files.